shootweb/shootweb/README.md

 ## About Me
 I am a graduate student with a profound interest in technology, with experience and dedication for IT & Cybersecurity.
 Currently working as a Penetration Tester.
-My journey in life has led me to develop a passion for hacking, automating and setting up servers, and I am specifically aiming to join red or green team operations.
+My journey in life has led me to develop a passion for hacking and tinkering with things. <br>
+I'm the type of guy that'll ask itself "how can I make my toaster do my taxes?" and actually try doing it.

 ## Skills